-Student Athlete Success Program
+Student Athlete Success Program (SASP)

-The Shasta EDGE Program for student athletes was created to help students prepare for life and school at the next level, just like they do for each game.
+The EDGE Program for student athletes was created to help students prepare for life and school at the next level, just like they do for each game.
 The EDGE Coaches have developed a program to encourage every student athlete to succeed.
 There are four parts to the EDGE program: Education, Daily routine, Game plan, and Execution.

 Education- Each athlete is a student first and we are here to help them with their academic goals.
-There are athlete-specific workshops as well as the regularly scheduled FREE workshops for help with study tips, test taking, note taking and more.
+There are athlete specific workshops as well as the regularly scheduled FREE workshops for help with study tips, test taking, note taking and more.
 Being located in the Tutor and Learning Center (Building 700) allows the students to take advantage of the FREE tutors available on site.
 The EDGE Coordinators are also available to help each student ensure they are remaining academically eligible and on track for graduation.

 Daily Routine- With classes, homework, studying, work, eating and a general need for sleep, the daily demand on a typical student is already high.
 As athletes, each student will need to add practices, workouts, and games to the list, making the demand on their day that much higher.
 That’s why we help students develop schedules and routines that will help them understand how much time they need to plan for studying, how long a paper really will take to prepare, and how they should plan out their days, weeks, and months for success.
 After all, a failure to plan is a plan for failure.